-Sir Christopher Wren (20 October 1632 - 25 February 1723) is one the most significant architects in British history, and was a recognized astronomer, scholar, and physicist-mathematician.
-Wren was classically trained at University of Oxford in physics and engineering where he developed his interest in architecture.
-He is perhaps most famous for designing London's iconic St. Paul's Cathedral, however he is credited with the design of dozens of other churches, government buildings, and hospitals in England.
+Sir Christopher Wren (20 October 1632 – 25 February 1723) is one the most significant architects in British history, and was a recognized astronomer, scholar, and physicist-mathematician.
+Wren was classically trained at the University of Oxford in physics and engineering where he developed his interest in architecture.
+He is perhaps most famous for designing London's iconic St Paul's Cathedral, however he is credited with the design of dozens of other churches, government buildings, and hospitals in England.
 Wren was knighted in 1673.

 In terms of memorialization, being selected to represent your country as the face of a banknote is one of the highest honors you can achieve.
 Even if electronic transfer seems to be the way of the future, cash remains the reliable standard for exchange of goods and services, so being pasted to the front of a bill guarantees people will see your face on a near-daily basis, ensuring your legacy carries on.